J6 Timeline

 As rioters pulled police barricades from the perimeter, officers attempt to fill those gaps to hold the line.
 Early clips of this were interpreted as police "removing barricades" and "inviting rioters in" rather than filling in the gaps created by rioters.
 CCTV released in the years following disproved that narrative.

-Rioters force entry into the U.S. Capitol through the Senate Wing doors on the building’s west side.
-After overwhelming police lines and smashing windows, members of the crowd climb through broken glass and open doors from the inside.
+Rioters force entry into the U.S. Capitol on the building’s west side.
+After overwhelming police lines and smashing windows, members of the crowd use those windows as an entry point.
 The breach marks the first successful entry into the building, triggering lockdowns, evacuations, and a full suspension of the Electoral College certification proceedings.

 Vice President Evacuation